Aches and pains during pregnancy

 Leg cramps are common in the last months of pregnancy.
 Sometimes stretching your legs before bed will reduce the cramps.
-Your doctor can show you how to safely stretch.
+Your provider can show you how to safely stretch.

 Watch for pain and swelling in one leg, but not the other.
 This can be a sign of a blood clot.
-Let your health care provider know if this happens.
+Let your provider know if this happens.

 Bope ET, Kellerman RD.
 Pregnancy and antepartum care.
 In: Bope ET, Kellerman RD, eds.
 Conn's Current Therapy 2016.
 Philadelphia, PA: Elsevier; 2016:chap 18.